Analysis | Patrick Corbin is again saying he wants to throw more change-ups. Here’s why.

 “Everyone knows I’m throwing a slider,” Corbin said this month.
 “To have something else available to maybe keep them off that pitch, or maybe something to show them less, is kind of what we’re thinking there.”

 Corbin’s slider moves left to right.
 That means, on a basic level, that it goes inside to righties and away from lefties.
-But when he pares his arsenal down to a slider and fastball, he doesn’t have an off-speed pitch to use on the left side of the plate (away from righties and in on lefties).
+But when he pares down his arsenal to a slider and fastball, he doesn’t have an off-speed pitch to use on the left side of the plate (away from righties and in on lefties).
 And this is how hitters, especially righties, start to sit on his slider and have an easier time laying off.

 The change-up, then, could make it harder for right-handed batters to assume the slider is coming.
 His change-up works best when thrown arm side (on the outer half of the plate to righties) to complement his slider going in the other direction.
 Corbin proved this in his short outing against the Marlins on March 6.